 This one goes without saying.
 Most of us enjoy a caffeine shot in the morning to get us going or keep us going during the day because that's what caffeine does.

 So why would you take a caffeine filled cup of tea or coffee before bedtime.
 Switch to decaf at least for your night time cuppa.
 You will notice a huge difference in how your body begins to relax.
 In fact stay away from excessive liquids completely prior to bedtime to avoid the middle of the night runs to the toilet.

 This is more from a personal note.
 Insomnia can be a sign of a magnesium deficiency.
-I take soluble magnesium about 30 minutes before bedtime and I read my kindle when I get I to bed.
+I take magnesium about 30 minutes before bedtime and I read my Kindle when I get I to bed.
 The difference I felt when I began taking this vitamin was huge.
 My quality of sleep improved, I had more full night's sleep, my muscles relaxed and I genuinely felt much more stress free.
 This alone has benefited me personally but combined with the other 5 tips in this article, I am sleeping better now than I have ever done before.
+Shop for Magnesium

 As I update this blog, I have recently stumbled upon Thunder Sounds on Amazon Alexa.
 This (to me) is so relaxing whilst in bed but there are any other sounds to listen to such as "nature sounds.
 I generally set it to turn off after one hour by asking Alexa to "stop playing thunder sounds in one hour".
 By that time, I am fast asleep in perfect slumber.